raspberrypilearning/flappy-astronaut/worksheet.md

 			x -= 1
 	```

 1. You can test this function out if you want, but you won't see much.
 The LEDs will switch on then off, so quickly that there'll be nothing to see.
 A pause between the LEDs coming on and then off again is needed.
-At the top of you file, import the `time` module
+At the top of your file, import the `time` module

 	```python
 	from time import sleep